 - ¼ cup minced fresh cilantro, more for serving

 - 2 tablespoons fresh lemon or lime juice (see note)

 - Cooked rice and cilantro leaves, for serving

 - Heat oil in large Dutch oven, over medium heat.
 Add onion and cook, stirring occasionally, until translucent, 3 to 5 minutes.
 Stir in garlic, ginger, garam masala, coriander, turmeric, paprika, salt, and pepper; cook, stirring, 2 minutes.
 Add tomato paste and cook, stirring, for 1 minute, or until onions and spices are coated with tomato paste.

-- Add cauliflower, sweet potato, zucchini, chickpeas, broth, and coconut milk and gently simmer, covered, until vegetables are tender and sauce has thickened, 15 to 20 minutes.
-Stir in peas and lemon juice, if using.
+- Add cauliflower, sweet potato, zucchini, chickpeas, broth, and coconut milk.
+Bring to a gently simmer and cook, covered, until vegetables are tender and sauce has thickened, 15 to 20 minutes.
+Stir in peas, cilantro, and lemon juice, if using.